influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/prometheus.md

 withLabels(labels)
 ```

-Labels is a list of metric labels
+"Labels is a list of metric labels"

 ### fn withLabelsMixin